 Who is covered by this policy statement:

-This policy statement applies to anyone working on behalf of Sunningwell School of Art, including senior managers and the board of trustees, paid staff, paid consultants, interns, volunteers, sessional workers, agency staff and students.
+This policy statement applies to anyone working on behalf of Sunningwell School of Art, including senior managers and the board of trustees, paid staff, paid consultants, interns, volunteers, work experience students, sessional workers, agency staff and students.

 Legal framework.